RedisGrafana/grafana-redis-app/README.md

 ## Redis CLI panel

-This panel provides expirience similar to [redis-cli](https://redis.io/topics/rediscli).
+This panel provides [Redis command line interface](https://redis.io/topics/rediscli), a simple panel that allows to send commands to Redis, and read the replies sent by the server, directly from the Grafana.

 ![CLI](https://raw.githubusercontent.com/RedisGrafana/grafana-redis-app/master/src/img/redis-cli-panel.png)